SaxionMechatronics/ai4rob_course/docs/reinforcement_learning/1_introduction.md

 - Conservative behaviors limit maximum achievable speed

 **RL approach advantages:**

 - Learns end-to-end control directly from camera images to motor commands
 - Develops reactive behaviors that don't require explicit planning or trajectory optimization
 - Discovers aggressive maneuvers through exploration that push physical limits
 - Naturally handles partial observability and sensor uncertainty
 - Achieves super-human performance through extensive simulated practice

-**Key insight:** The RL-trained policy makes decisions in milliseconds based on pattern recognition rather than slow deliberative planning, similar to how expert human pilots develop intuitive control.
+**Why RL was chosen:** The RL-trained policy makes decisions in milliseconds based on pattern recognition rather than slow deliberative planning, similar to how expert human pilots develop intuitive control.
 This reactive approach is essential for high-speed navigation where planning delays would be catastrophic.

 ### ANYmal: Quadruped Robot Traversing Rough Terrain

 ETH Zurich's ANYmal is a four-legged robot that can climb stairs, traverse rubble, and recover from slips using RL.
 This example highlights RL's ability to work with minimal sensing and handle model uncertainty.

-**Traditional model-based control limitations:**
+**Traditional approach limitations:**

 - Requires accurate terrain geometry (often unavailable in real-world scenarios)
 - Needs perfect knowledge of robot dynamics and contact models
 - Conservative behaviors to ensure stability, limiting agility
 - Separate controllers needed for different scenarios (walking, trotting, recovery)
 - Fails when assumptions about terrain or dynamics are violated

-**RL approach benefits:**
+**RL approach advantages:**

 - Learns directly from proprioceptive sensors (joint positions, torques, IMU) without vision
 - Doesn't need explicit terrain geometry or mapping
 - Discovers dynamic gaits that traditional methods might consider "unsafe" but are actually more robust
 - Single learned policy handles walking, trotting, and recovery behaviors seamlessly
 - Robust to model uncertainty and external disturbances

-**Remarkable result:** ANYmal can walk blindly (without vision) on very rough terrain by learning to predict terrain properties from how its legs interact with the ground.
+**Why RL was chosen:** ANYmal can walk blindly (without vision) on very rough terrain by learning to predict terrain properties from how its legs interact with the ground.
 This proprioceptive sensing approach is more robust than vision-based methods in challenging lighting or visual conditions.

 ### Robotic Manipulation: Dexterous In-Hand Manipulation

 OpenAI trained a robotic hand to solve a Rubik's cube using RL, demonstrating human-level dexterity in complex manipulation tasks.
 This showcases RL's ability to handle high-dimensional control and contact dynamics.

 **Traditional approach limitations:**

 - Extremely difficult to model contact dynamics accurately (friction, slip, deformation)
 - Hand-crafted control policies are brittle and task-specific
 - Requires precise sensing and perfect calibration